rodtreweek/ansible_docs/README.md

 ## Links
 - This is awesome: https://serversforhackers.com/c/an-ansible-tutorial - no more MCO wrangling for me :).
+- (brisk) video on user management role config: https://codereviewvideos.com/course/ansible-tutorial/video/how-to-manage-users-with-ansible
-- The basics of user management: https://dzone.com/articles/user-management-with-ansible
+- Some suggestions on user management here: https://dzone.com/articles/user-management-with-ansible